Humble Games' Laid-Off Staff Bought the Whole Catalogue

 Balor has also signed its first new project under the new name: SCP: 5K, a co-op tactical horror shooter from Affray Interactive that has been in Early Access on Steam since 2022.
 It's a deliberate signal about the kind of games Balor wants to build communities around, which Nash specifically flagged as a priority.
 Not just multiplayer games, but games that generate sustained player investment over time.

 The indie publishing space has had a rough couple of years.
 Firestoke is gone.
 Humble Games, as it existed, is gone.
 The fact that the people who ran it managed to reconstitute it, buy back the catalogue, and add to it within 18 months is either a story about resilience or a very efficient acquisition strategy.
 Probably both.
-Either way, developers pitching new projects can reach Balor directly at balorgames.com, and given who's running it, that inbox is worth filling.
+Either way, developers pitching new projects can reach Balor directly at balorgames.com, and given who's running it, that inbox .